 Drug interactions for atazanavir

 Below are lists of drugs that do interact and drugs that can potentially interact with atazanavir.
-This list is not exhaustive.
+These lists are not exhaustive.

 The manufacturer recommends that the following drugs should not be taken by atazanavir users: